soyastudio/SoyaCoder/GCP/Certificates/Questions/CloudEngineer.md

 2. Disk usage and CPU utilization only
 3. Network latency, load balancing capacity, and CPU utilization
 4. Disk usage and operating system updates only

+### 9.2

+You’ve just released an application running in App Engine Standard.
+You notice that there are peak demand periods in which you need up to 12 instances, but most of the time 5 instances are sufficient.
+What is the best way to ensure that you have enough instances to meet demand without spending more than you have to?

+1. Configure your app for autoscaling and specify max instances of 12 and min instances of 5.
+2. Configure your app for basic scaling and specify max instances of 12 and min instances of 5.
+3. Create a cron job to add instances just prior to peak periods and remove instances after the peak period is over.
+4. Configure your app for instance detection and do not specify a max or minimum number of instances.

+### 9.6

+You have several App Engine apps you plan to deploy from your project.
+What have you failed to account for in this design?

+1. App Engine only supports one app per project.
+2. App Engine only supports two apps per project.
+3. App Engine apps exist outside of projects.
+4. Nothing, this is a common pattern.

+### 9.10

+What parameters can be configured with basic scaling?

+1. max_instances and min_instances
+2. idle_timeout and min_instances
+3. idle_timeout and max_instances
+4. idle_timeout and target_throughput_utilization

+### 9.15

+What parameter to gcloud app services set-traffic is used to specify the method to use when splitting traffic?

+1. ––split-traffic
+2. ––split-by
+3. ––traffic-split
+4. ––split-method

+### 10.1

+A product manager is proposing a new application that will require several backend services, three business logic services, and access to relational databases.
+Each service will provide a single function, and it will require several of these services to complete a business task.
+Service execution time is dependent on the size of input and is expected to take up to 30 minutes in some cases.
+Which GCP product is a good serverless option for running this related service?

+1. Cloud Functions
+2. Compute Engine
+3. App Engine
+4. Cloud Storage

 ### 18.2